Zorkul: History

 The lake is on the path of the Silk Road.
 It was referred to as "Great Dragon Pool" (大龍池) in Chinese historical records.

-The lake was once in the territory of the mir of Wakhan, but the lake and river were established as the border between Russia and Afghanistan by agreement between the Russians and the British in 1895.
+The territory was conquered by Ahmad Shah Durrani in 1750 and became part of the Durrani Empire.
+The lake and river were established in 1895 as the new frontier between the Russian Empire and the Emirate of Afghanistan.
+A general treaty of friendship was signed between the two powers, agreeing that the lake area would be a nature reserve, and that neither empires will post national or international military forces within a certain distance of the frontier, nor establish settled communities in the area.

 Although there is a probable reference to the lake in Marco Polo's account, the first European known to have visited the lake was the British naval officer John Wood in 1838.
 Sir-i-kol became known to the British as Lake Victoria, after the British queen, although Wood declined to name it so.
 It was also known as "Lake Victoria in the Pamirs" to distinguish it from the much larger Lake Victoria in Africa.